melissawm/napari.github.io/dev/_sources/gallery/paint-nd.rst

         :class: sphx-glr-download-link-note

         :ref:`Go to the end <sphx_glr_download_gallery_paint-nd.py>`
-        to download the full example code.
+        to download the full example as a Python script or as a Jupyter notebook.

 .. rst-class:: sphx-glr-example-title